 |by Scott Swain

-"I can see some benefits of using NVC but I don't want to talk in a way that sounds weird or scripted, which may come across as inauthentic."
+"I see benefits of using Nonviolent Communication (NVC) but I don't want to talk in a way that sounds weird or scripted, which may come across as inauthentic or even manipulative."

-This is a concern I sometimes hear from people interested in Nonviolent Communication and wanting to be sure they are investing their time in a process that will truly improve their communication.
+This is a concern I sometimes hear from people interested in NVC and wanting to be sure they are investing their time in a process that will truly improve their communication.

 First, I want to make a distinction between what is natural and what is habitual.
 NVC teaches that it is natural for us to connect in a way that reveals our feelings and needs while wishing to know and understand the feelings and needs of others.

 | "I want to take my time: to come from an energy I choose rather than one I've been programmed to come from." - Marshall B. Rosenberg |